 A letter of credit that can be altered any time by the issuing bank or the buyer without any notification to the seller/ beneficiary.
 Such types of letters are not used frequently as the beneficiary is not provided any protection.

-A letter of credit that does not allow the issuing bank to make any changes without the approval of the beneficiary.
+A letter of credit that does not allow the issuing bank to make any changes without the approval of all the parties.

-A letter of credit that is designed to assure the payment if something wrong happens.
-If the beneficiary proves that the promised payment was not made, a standby LC becomes payable.
-It does not facilitate a transaction but ensures the payment.
+A letter of credit that is designed to assure the payment if the buyer does not pay.
+The seller proves that the promised payment was not made and he has fulfilled all the terms mentioned under SBLC.
+In this situation, the bank will pay to the seller.
+In a nutshell, it does not facilitate a transaction but guarantees the payment.
+It is quite similar to a bank guarantee.

-A letter of credit that is assured only by the issuing bank and does not need a guarantee by the second bank.
+A letter of credit that is assured only by the issuing bank and does not need a guarantee from the second bank.
 Mostly the letters of credit are an unconfirmed letter of credit.

 Back to Back LC